Shipwrecks

 I expand my shield to hold more air, and I enter the water.

-I move down through the water until I reach the wreck that seems to call me.
+I move down through the water until I reach the small wreck that calls me.

-The metal of this ship does not rust or decay in the sea.
+The metal of the old ship is untouched by rust or decay, even after endless years in the sea.

-Its rest here is peaceful, usually undisturbed by men.
+Its rest here is peaceful, undisturbed by visitors.

 I find my way to a sealed inner chamber.

-Strong emotions leave an energy mark on objects that can be felt for years.
+Strong emotions leave an energy mark on objects, that can be felt for years, but why is this old emotion strong enough to pull me out of the sky today?

 I glide to the docks, and look at my prize.

-There were never many children with Bizra eyes.
+There were never many children with eyes like this.

-I still have some time before the council meeting, so I find a quiet place, out of sight, and turn myself into a twin of the doll.
+I have time before the council meeting, so I find a quiet place, out of sight, and turn myself into a twin of the doll.

-As I spread my healing body upon the original doll, the events that surrounded it pour into my awareness.
+I spread my healing body upon the original doll, and its past pours into my awareness.

-I move back through its history, until I see the little girl who left the doll behind.
+I move back through its history, until I find a little girl with fire eyes who left the doll behind.

 I’ve seen enough.